madhu221b/uva-dl2-team11/blogpost.md

 $$ | \frac{\delta \sum_i y_u^{(i)}{\delta }  | h_v^{(0)} | $$

-Where the individual gradients are obtained empirically through the Pytorch autograd sytem.
+Where the individual gradients are obtained empirically through the Pytorch autograd system.

 To ensure that we could compare influence scores between models, we normalised the scores for each target node across all other nodes.
-That is, let $I(u, v)$ be the influence of $v$ on node $u$, we computed the normalised influence score as:
+That is, leting $I(u, v)$ be the influence of $v$ on node $u$, we computed the normalised influence score as:

 $$ \tilde{I}(u, v) = \frac{I(u, v)}{\sum_i I(u, v_i)} $$